Version for device: MinION

 For in-depth troubleshooting please refer to the Set-up and operating manual: Early access ElysION provided with your ElysION device.

-For additional customer support contact your local distributor or the nanoporetech support channels.
+For additional customer support contact the nanoporetech support channels.

 Purchase a MinION Starter Pack from Avantor to get full community access and benefit from: